 - have a demonstrated ability to, or high likelihood of, moving job seekers into sustainable work during the program or upon completion;

 - comprise more than just the delivery of a training course, and any incorporated training must be vocational (preferably accredited) or directed at increasing job seeker employability;

 - not duplicate the services jobactive providers are contracted to deliver under jobactive; and

 - not be undertaken by a jobactive provider or a related entity of the jobactive provider.

-If your programme is not approved as suitable for Annual Activity Requirement purposes, a jobactive provider may still be able to refer job seekers at any stage while they are with jobactive.
+If your program is not approved as suitable for Annual Activity Requirement purposes, a jobactive provider may still be able to refer job seekers at any stage while they are with jobactive.
 However, their participation in the activity will not count towards meeting their Annual Activity Requirement.

 How can my organisation apply?

 You can download the Application Form for non-government programs approved for AAR purposes.

 Want more information?

 - Call the Job Seeker Hotline on 1800 805 260